Innovation & Entrepreneurship in Europe

 'Journey’ and Reflection Paper: Document and reflect on the process used to develop your startup

-This class is based on identifying a problem, coming up with solutions and turning that into an actual viable business.
-You must, therefore, have a strong drive to learn by doing rather than passive studying.
-This can be a challenge if you are used to more ‘traditional’ lecture-based courses.
-Please do not select this course if you are only expecting to study articles and take tests, if you are expecting the instructor to be lecturing all the time, or if you do not wish to apply your ideas in a real-life setting.
-This course demands that you engage with real customers and turn an idea into a viable business.
-The only way to achieve that is by actually DOING IT!
+This class is based on identifying a problem, coming up with solutions, and turning that into a business.
+You must, therefore, have a strong drive to learn by doing.
+Please do not select this course if you expect to study articles and take tests, expect the professor to lecture all the time, or if you do not wish to apply your ideas in a real-life setting.
+This course demands that you engage with real customers to turn an idea into a viable business.

 Individual grades for team assignments may be applied.
 The policy is that late assignments are not accepted.

-Engagement (20% — indiv.): This class requires a high level of motivation and active participation in class, outside of class and during the study tours.
-Attendance is mandatory.
+Engagement (20% — indiv.): This class requires a high level of motivation and active participation in class and during the study tours.
 To get a good engagement grade the following must be done:

-- Collaborating well with your team and delivering constructive feedback in your team
+- Collaborating well with your team and handling any team 'obstacles' in a professional manner

-- Providing and receiving feedback from your peers and all other parties that your encounter during the course
+- Providing and receiving feedback from your peers and others during the course

 - Participating actively in class activities

-- Actively seeking out startup events, participating in the local startup scene and sharing with the class
+- Actively seeking out startup events, and sharing with the class

-- Being willing to step out of your comfort zone, to dare and to try new approaches.
+- Being willing to step out of your comfort zone, to dare and try new approaches.